MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-scratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 ## 1. Installing Nvidia drivers

 The first step is to get the latest Nvidia driver.
-While you can use `apt-get`, this causes a lot of issues with automatic updates.
-It is safer to do everything manually.
+While you can use `apt-get` to install the driver and CUDA, this causes a lot of issues with automatic updates and you need to purge everything to reinstall a new version.
+It is simpler to do everything manually.

 Go to [Nvidia's download website](http://www.nvidia.fr/Download/index.aspx) and download the latest version of the driver, here for Linux 64-bit.
 In my case, `NVIDIA-Linux-x86_64-367.35.run`.